Thanks for your interest in Ogallala Aquifer Summit!

 A fifth generation Kansan, Tracey Mann was born and raised on his family farm in Quinter.
 As Lt.
 Governor, he is ready to work tirelessly to make Kansas a place that his children want to stay and continue their lives when they grow up.

-12:05 Meeting orientation: Dan Devlin and Reagan Waskom
+12:05 Meeting introduction: Dan Devlin and Reagan Waskom

 Dan is Director of the Kansas Center for Agricultural Resources and the Environment Kansas Water Resources Institute, Kansas State University.
 Reagan is the Director of the Colorado Water Institute and the CSU Water Center, Colorado State University.

 Moderator: John Stulp (Special Policy Advisor to the Governor for Water and Interbasin Compact Committee Director in the Cabinet of Colorado Governor John Hickenlooper)

 Panelists: Jackie McClaskey (KS Secretary of Agriculture), Don Brown (CO Commissioner of Agriculture), and Jesse Bradley (Assistant Director, NE Department of Natural Resources)

 12:35 Keynote address: From the Great American Desert to the Great American Breadbasket: Managing Groundwater in the High Plains Aquifer

 Speaker: Robert Mace

 Robert Mace is an Associate Director and the Chief Water Policy Officer at The Meadows Center for Water and the Environment and a Professor of Practice in the Department of Geography at Texas State University.